xseine/dotbond-prototype/README.md

 ## Strategy and implementation

-This tool is inspired by fullstack development and it's main goal is to reduce friction between frontend and backend team, and provide understanding to one how the other works, but to avoid any mysterious allusions: it allows frontend to create queries that fit their needs without waiting for backend to do it, and it allows backend to setup and change its API without too much ceremony.
+The tool is inspired by fullstack development and it aims to reduce friction between frontend and backend team by developing simpler, but more powerful, APIs.
+To avoid any mysterious allusions: it allows frontend to create queries that fit their needs without waiting for someone from backend team to do it, and it allows backend to setup (and change) its API without too much ceremony and customization beforehand.

-Theoretically, the frontend would be able to get all the data it needs by using a single query, but the issue is the query implementation could be rejected on the backend and the frontend would not get the expected performance.
+Theoretically, the frontend would be able to get all the data it needs for a view model by using a single query, but the issue is that the used query implementation could be poor or even blocked on the backend, which would not provide the expected performance.
 During development, this could lead to writing a lot of badly performing queries and backend playing catch-up with frontend to tweak those query implementations.

+This tool will try and solve this with features such as: informing frontend about performance expectations when writing queries
+(using TS type system),
-This tool will help solve this by informing frontend about performance expectations when writing queries, using TS type system, by telling if a new query is similar to a disabled one, if a filter operation will be fast (has index configured in EF), if a join will be fast (is IQueryable used), does the query take advantage of backend overrides, etc.
+by telling if a new query is similar to a disabled one, if a filter operation will be fast (has index configured in EF), if a join will be fast (is IQueryable used), does the query take advantage of backend overrides, etc.
 On the backend, new endpoints will be compiled and recompiled to utilize "base" endpoints and overriden implementations